-In order to handle the significant spatial correlation observed a modified version of the method of López (1997) has been designed and tested with the same dataset.
-The results were significantly improved and exceeded those of Felicísimo up to a certain level of effort, the effort being defined as the fraction of the DEM elevations corrected or revised.
-This effort level (1.75 per cent) is of the order of the number of gross errors typically found in DEM; moreover its location pattern looks sparse and random, as opposed to the pattern produced by Felicísimo's method.
+In order to handle the significant spatial auto correlation observed, a modified version of the method of López (1997) has been designed.
+It was expected that it will ignore the systematic errors, and just bring up the gross and the random ones.
+Once tested with the same dataset, previous results were significantly improved and exceeded those of Felicísimo up to a certain level of effort, the effort being defined as the fraction of the DEM elevations corrected or revised.
+This effort level (1.75 per cent) is of the order of the number of gross errors typically found in photogrammetrically derived DEM as reported by Torlegård et al. (1986).
+Its location pattern looks sparse and random (as expected for gross errors), in opposition to the smooth pattern produced by Felicísimo's method, typical of systematic errors.